merenlab/merenlab.org/tutorials/infant-gut/index.md

 The purpose of this tutorial is to demonstrate some of the anvi'o capabilities using the Infant Gut dataset, which was generated, analyzed, and published by [Sharon et al. (2013)](http://www.ncbi.nlm.nih.gov/pubmed/22936250), and was re-analyzed in the [anvi'o methods paper](https://peerj.com/articles/1319/).
 If you are reading this tutorial, you are assumed to have access to the infant gut data pack, which contains some raw and intermediate metagenomic data from the infant gut dataset.

-While this tutorial will take you through various aspects of anvi'o using a real dataset, you can access to a more general, comprehensive, but more abstract tutorial on the metagenomics workflow of anvi'o by clicking [here]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %}).
+While this tutorial will take you through a simple analysis of a real dataset, you can access to a more comprehensive, yet more abstract tutorial [here]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %}).

+{% include _toc.html %}

 ## BAM files and contigs FASTA for the Infant Gut data